 witadmin destroywitd /collection:CollectionURL /p:Project /n:TypeName [/noprompt] witadmin exportwitd /collection:CollectionURL /p:Project /n:TypeName [/f:FileName] [/e:Encoding] [/exportgloballists] witadmin importwitd /collection:CollectionURL [/p:Project] /f:FileName [/e:Encoding] [/v] witadmin listwitd /collection:CollectionURL /p:Project witadmin renamewitd /collection:CollectionURL /p:Project /n:TypeName /new:NewName [/noprompt]

-If no virtual directory is used, then the format for the URI is the following:
+If no virtual directory is used, then use the following format:

 The /p parameter is required unless you run the importwitd command with the /v option.

 ||The name of the work item type to destroy, export, import, or rename.|